Thinking of starting to run?

 One of the biggest mistake new runners make is they run hard and fast every single day.
 Doing so not only makes running unenjoyable but also puts you at risk of getting injured.
 In my opinion, this is the biggest reason why many people fail to stick to running.

-Start with a slow pace.
+Start with easy running.
 In the beginning phase of your training, you should exclusively run at an easy pace or conversational pace.
 Meaning, you should be able to talk to your running partner if you are running with one.

 If you run alone, go by how you “feel”.
 If you are gasping for air, you are running too fast.
 And you need to slow down.